isc-projects/stork/doc/usage.rst

 Managing Users
 ==============

-Upon the initial installation the default administrator's account is created and can be used to sign in to the system via the web UI.
-Please use the login ``admin`` and password ``admin`` to initially sign in to the system.
+A default administrator account is created upon initial installation of Stork.
+It can be used to sign in to the system via the web UI, using the username ``admin`` and password ``admin``.

-To manage users, click on the ``Configuration`` menu and choose ``Users``.
-A list of existing users is displayed, with at least one user, ``admin``.
+To manage users, click on the ``Configuration`` menu and choose ``Users`` to see a list of existing users.
+There will be at least one user, ``admin``.

 To add a new user, click ``Create User Account``.
 A new tab opens to specify the new account parameters.
 Some fields have specific